 What is skin aging?

 As we grow older, our body also “matures” and shows signs of aging.
 This is due to the internal changes in the genes that determine the effects on our skin and is known as “intrinsic aging”.
-Another factor that brings on aging process is external agents like prolonged exposure to sunlight, erratic lifestyle and environment.
+Another factor that brings on the aging process is external agents like prolonged exposure to sunlight, erratic lifestyle and environment.
 These are termed as “extrinsic aging”.
+Doctor Harmandeep K. Sidhu skin specialist in Chandigarh treats skin aging cases with safe and trusted methods.

-In either of the cases, your face and body starts losing its youthfulness and skin loses its elasticity and suppleness, causing fine lines and wrinkles, which are typical signs of aging.
+In either of the cases, your face and body start losing its youthfulness and skin lose its elasticity and suppleness, causing fine lines and wrinkles, which are typical signs of aging.
 The skin becomes dry, thin and saggy as the inner bone structure starts shrinking, hence withdrawing frame support to facial as well as body skin.

 How to prevent premature aging?